sduisenbay/Vacation-announcement-tool/README.md

 Installation of Python itself should be fairly straight-forward.
 * Download and execute the latest Python 3.6.1 installation package from [here](https://www.python.org/downloads/release/python-361/)
 * Put a tick when asked whether to add python path as environment variable
-* Verify a successful installation by opening a command prompt window by typing >python
+* Verify a successful installation by opening a command prompt window by typing `<code>`